AlexanderHeffernan/nanoGPT-AIML332-A2/report/report.md

 ### 2. Forward and Backward Passes

-For each batch, the model does a forward pass to calculate the loss, then a backward pass to compute gradients.
+During training, the model first does a forward pass: it takes the input data and target labels, runs them through the model, and calculates both the predicted outputs and the loss.
+Then, in the backward pass, the model computes gradients based on the loss, which are used to update its weights and improve future predictions.

 ```python
 # Extract from train.py